openSUSE/news-o-o/_posts/2008-03-08-people-of-opensuse-detlef-reichelt.markdown

 #### Which is your favorite movie scene?

-Werner - Beinhart: Holzbein Kiel vs. Süderbrarup
+Werner - Beinhart: Holzbein Kiel vs. SÃ¼derbrarup